Category: Blockchain

 • Proof-of-Work – Distributed computation system.

 Mining– A decentralized mathematical and deterministic currency issuance.
 Competing to find solutions to a mathematical problem while processing bitcoin transactions (power to verify and record transactions) which is done every 10 minutes.
+Transactions become a part of blockchain and is included in a block by a miner, that process is called as mining

 The mining process serves two purposes